RetroAchievements/docs/docs/general/emulator-support-and-issues.md

 - ❌ Standalone emulator: **AetherSX2**
   - No longer being developed, has known incompatibilities
 - ❌ Standalone emulator: **NetherSX2**
-  - Mod of the above emulator
+  - Fork of AetherSX2, known to have many issues with achievements and hardcore mode
 - ❌ libretro core: **LRPS2**
   - Still in alpha state
   - Does not expose memory